Edward VI: The boy king who paved the way for Protestant England

 Succession crisis and Edward’s sudden death

 Instead, Lady Jane Grey, a Protestant relative, was named as his successor.
-Edward VI died on July 6, 1553, and despite the plans, Mary I successfully claimed the throne, imprisoning Jane Grey in the Tower of London, where she was later executed.
+Edward VI died on July 6, 1553, at the age of 15 and despite the plans, Mary I successfully claimed the throne, imprisoning Jane Grey in the Tower of London, where she was later executed.

 A brief but important reign